 Once upon a time, making a smoothie essentially meant whirring some berries, milk and ice in a blender.
 Not anymore.
 Nowadays, we’re blending up anything that’ll fit in the Vitamix into nutrition-packed shakes and slushies that are like supplements you can suck down with a straw.

-Our friends at The Chalkboard Magazine have been kind enough to share their must-have ingredients – add them together in every combo you can imagine and let us know your own favorites!
+Here are our must-have ingredients – add them together in every combo you can imagine and let us know your own favorites!

 13 Must-Have Smoothie Ingredients

 Protein powders come in all shapes and sizes – you’ve got to find what works for you.
 If you’re going with whey protein, be sure it’s coming from grass-fed animals and processed responsibly.
 Most people find goat protein more easily digestible.
 We’re huge fans of hemp protein powder which is full of essential fatty acids.
 And SunWarrior is great for vegans with its full profile of amino acids.